 Emotional invalidation in childhood may lead to the development of mental health conditions such as borderline personality disorder (BPD)4 or posttraumatic stress disorder (PTSD)5.

 Validation can be used with a child who is showing negative emotions.
-It’s also one of the most effective ways to calm down a tantruming child.
+It’s also one of the most effective ways to calm down a child in a tantrum.

 However, effective validation can be tricky to carry out.
 When parents validate, they must take care not to fall into old habits.

 Here are the three steps to validate a child’s negative feelings without agreeing.